 - Invite them to interact again.
 You might suggest another event, a visit to your facility, or a volunteer opportunity.

 Once you are ready to make an ask, however, make sure that your potential donors can easily find and support your organization—starting with your website and online donation page.
 If potential donors land on your site and can’t figure out how to donate, you’ve missed out on acquiring a new donor.

 To make your donation page donor-friendly, we recommend:

 - Matching the look and feel of the page to your brand.
 People who feel like they’ve left your site can get confused or lose interest.

 - Providing suggested gift amounts along with impact labels.
 Many new and first-time donors wonder how much they should give, or if their gift will even make a difference.
 Impact labels answer their questions, calm their concerns, and encourage them to give generously.

 - Having an option to make a gift monthly.
 Being a monthly donor is a convenient way for your supporters to regularly give to your organization.
 After signing up for a recurring gift program, their donation will be automatically disbursed to your account each month.

 Ultimately, for your prospecting to be successful, your website needs to be clear, concise, and user-friendly.
 Within thirty seconds of looking at your homepage, a donor should know your organization’s name, your mission, and how to support you.

 Keep the Conversation Going

-As time goes by, standard donor communications best practices apply.
-Be sure to check in with your donors periodically, and not always with a direct ask.
+As time goes by, remember to incorporate standard donor communications best practices into your donor prospecting plan.
+Check in with your donors periodically, and not always with a direct ask.
 If you keep the conversations going and treat them with respect, these prospects will become your nonprofit’s champions and loyal donors.